Alton McCaskill brought some star power to Dana Holgorsen's University of Houston football program last season. (@UHCougar FB)

 Clayton Tune can run, but the University of Houston quarterbacks knows his team is at its best when he's spreading the ball around.
 (Courtesy UH Athletics)

-University of Houston officials still believe Dana Holgorsen is the coach who will turn around the football program.
+University of Houston officials have long believed that Dana Holgorsen is the coach who will turn around the football program.